Kong/docs.konghq.com/app/enterprise/0.36-x/deployment/installation/amazon-linux.md

 ---
-title: How to Install Kong Enterprise and PostgreSQL onto Amazon Linux
+title: How to Install Kong Enterprise and on Amazon Linux
 ---

 ## Installation Steps